apache/druid/docs/content/querying/sql.md

 [SegmentMetadata queries](../querying/segmentmetadataquery.html).
 Background metadata refreshing is triggered by segments entering and exiting the cluster, and can also be throttled through configuration.

-This cached metadata is queryable through the "INFORMATION_SCHEMA.TABLES" and "INFORMATION_SCHEMA.COLUMNS" tables.
-Druid also provides the "INFORMATION_SCHEMA.SCHEMATA" table, although it always has the same two schemata: "druid" and "INFORMATION_SCHEMA".
-For example, to retrieve metadata for the Druid datasource "foo"", use the query:
+This cached metadata is queryable through "INFORMATION_SCHEMA" tables.
+For example, to retrieve metadata for the Druid datasource "foo", use the query:

 ```sql
 SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE SCHEMA_NAME = 'druid' AND TABLE_NAME = 'foo'
 ```

+See the [INFORMATION_SCHEMA tables](#information_schema-tables) section below for details on the available metadata.

 You can also access table and column metadata through JDBC using `connection.getMetaData()`.